neha-galande/Real_Time_Emotion_Detector/README.md

 The working model is saved as model_weights.h5 file.

+The gui file is saved as real_time.py.

-To use the emotion detection model, follow the given steps:
+#To use the emotion detection model, follow the given steps:

 1.Just Clone or download and unzip the repository.